bootcoder/ENV_Scratch_Setup/README.md

 ## Additional Recommended Applications

-Install from terminal
+Terminal Apps

-- brew install hub
+- ``` brew install hub ``` -- Extended Git commands in terminal.
-- brew install memcached
+- ``` brew install imagemagick ``` -- Super awesome gem for dealing with image files.
-- brew install imagemagick
+- ``` brew install tree ``` -- Nice way to display tree structure of a directory in terminal.

-- brew install tree
+OSX Apps

-Programs from where-ever
+- Dash -- Great documentation and snippet management software.

-- Dash
+- Postman -- Simple easy API exploration tool.
-- Private Internet Access
+- Private Internet Access -- Best $40.00 I spend all year EVERY YEAR.
+Secure INTERNET connection from anywhere as well as an easy bypass to geographical restrictions.
+Moral of the story: I can do banking stuff from open WIFI in Starbucks while streaming a soccer match that is in blackout anywhere outside of the UK.
+All with 0 worries.
-- Flux
+- Flux -- Adjusts the chroma setting of your display based on the time of day.
-- Dropbox
+- Dropbox -- Every line of code I've ever written resides in my dropbox.
+Moral of the story: I can throw my laptop out the window and give 0 cares.
 - Chrome Extensions
-  - colorzilla
+  - colorzilla -- Helpful color picker.
-  - currently
+  - currently -- Nice new tab page, clean and useful
-  - jsonview
+  - jsonview -- Returning json from some page, why not have it look decent....
-  - web-developer
+  - web-developer -- Collection of dev tools to help.
-  - One Tab
+  - One Tab -- Collapse all tabs down into a single tab that lists them out in a shareable format.
+Does not retain active session.
+Since each tab is a separate process this can be a HUGE memory saver.
+Best extension ever.
-  - Tab Scissors
+  - Tab Scissors -- Use in conjunction with OneTab.
+Tab scissors takes everything from the right of the current tab and opens it in a new window, removing it from the current window.
+Super useful.